 5. SHY BEAR BREWING

 Inspired by a Pennsylvania black bear hiding behind a tree on their rustic ridge property, Shy Bear Brewing is a 10-barrel brewhouse in Lewistown, creating innovative beer while serving an equally iconic menu.
-When the weather warms up, soak in the beauty of the area on the brewhouse’s patio, where they feature live music most Sundays during the summer.
+When the weather warms up, soak in the beauty of the area on the brewhouse’s patio, where they feature live music during the summer.